E‑commerce in France

 Delivery and fulfilment preferences

-When making purchasing decisions, French online shoppers place great importance on transparency and clear shipping costs: high or unclear shipping fees are among the most common reasons for cart abandonment.
+When deciding to buy, French online shoppers place high value on transparency and clear shipping costs: shipping costs that are too high or unclear are among the most common reasons for cart abandonment.

 All services from a single source